Seatis/my-teaching-materials/java-databuildlibs/4-lombok/README.md

-# Data & Build & Libs
+# ProjectLombok &amp; Method Chaining
 *Subtitle*
 Project Lombok is an extension to Java that delivers a set of annotations that can reduce the amount of *boilerplate* code (English definition follow) one needs to write.
 Lombok, for example, provides one word commands that add *getters*, *setters*, *constructors*.
 It also provides functionality by which one can pipe output to a log file (say the console).
 Given its usefulness, we introduce it here.